Helpful Gardening Tips

 Hardy Planting Zone- The best planting zones are 3-9.

 Bloom Season - Typically toward the end of Spring in May.

 Bloom Color - Bares nuts and yellow to green leaves.

 Soil Type Preferred- Moist, well-drained, with an acidic pH.

 Sun or Shade - Full to partial sun.

-The chestnut oak tree is a low maintenance tree and is a unique addition to any private or public landscape that has wide-open space.
+The chestnut oak tree is a low-maintenance tree and is a unique addition to any private or public landscape with a wide-open space.

 While the chestnut oak prefers moist, well-drained soil, it can easily adapt to dry, rocky soil as well.